Control (video game): Setting

-Other real-world architects inspired the game's structures.
-Carlo Scarpa's work was used heavily in designing stairways that ascended with other parts of the structure, while Tadao Ando's focus on lighting and spiritual spaces were reflected in other parts of the game.
-Additionally, the design team turned to film for other inspiration.
-Films of Stanley Kubrick, particularly A Clockwork Orange, as well as films featuring oppressive government agencies, such as The Shape of Water, served as part of the design basis.
-Other films, like Tinker Tailor Soldier Spy, evoke the concept of repetitiveness, process, and ritualism in these agencies, and that was used to define some of the internal artwork and architecture.
-Art director Janne Pulkkinen stated they looked at real world churches and other places where ritualism is common, as lighting and design of those spaces are often used to draw attention to specific points of interest.
+The work of other real-world architects inspired the game's structures.
+Carlo Scarpa's work was heavily used in designing stairways that ascend with other parts of the structure, while Tadao Ando's focus on lighting and spiritual spaces is reflected in other parts.
+The Oldest House's interior design drew inspiration from the Yale Center for British Art, particularly Louis Kahn's blend of concrete and wood, as well as the office designs of Kevin Roche and efficiency pioneer Frederick Winslow Taylor.
+Both Roche and Taylor emphasize compartmentalized layouts that prioritize productivity and operational efficiency.
+The design team also took inspiration from films, such as those of Stanley Kubrick, particularly A Clockwork Orange, as well as films featuring oppressive government agencies such as The Shape of Water.
+Other films, like Tinker Tailor Soldier Spy, evoke the concept of repetition, process, and ritualism in these agencies, and that was used to define some of the internal artwork and architecture.
+Art director Janne Pulkkinen stated they looked at churches and other places where ritual is common because lighting and design of those spaces are often used to draw attention to points of interest.

-Certain areas of the game feature full-motion video sequences.
-Most of these are of Dr. Casper Darling explaining parts of the Oldest House and Objects of Power within it, with Darling played by Matthew Porretta.
-Another set of videos are short episodes of a fictional show called "The Threshold Kids", a puppet-based show seemingly aimed at children who may reside within the Oldest House.
-"The Threshold Kids" was written by narrative lead Anna Megill and produced by senior cinematic designer Mircea Purdea.
-Poets of the Fall, an alternative rock group that are close friends of Remedy, provided songs for the game, including "Take Control", in-game stated to be by the fictional band "The Old Gods of Asgard", itself an allusion back to Alan Wake.
-Remedy used this song as part of the game's "Ashtray Maze", a section where Jesse fights through an ever-changing set of rooms set to the song.
-Remedy worked with Poets of the Fall so that they could incorporate the song dynamically as the player progressed through sections of the maze.